 Customer/user experience: Industrial IoT can help make goods and services more attractive to both customers and internal customers.
 For example, it can be easier for warehouse staff to find sensor-instrumented parts using indoor navigation.
 Similarly, smart products can determine when their service because dates are coming up or when they need maintenance checks, potentially preventing breakdowns.
 And data generated by smart goods after the sale can be utilised to improve service.

 Operational excellence: Sensors and actuators can track manufacturing processes and products, enabling real-time control of the production system.
 In supply chain operations, sensors and IIoT devices can track and trace products on their way from the factory to customers globally.

 Environmental stewardship: Manufacturers are presently being measured for corporate social responsibility, making the environmental impact of production processes and products a new area for value creation.
 IIoT can also help track the environment, activate alerts and even shut down a hazardous operation.

-Compliance: A variety of manual inspections can be automated with IIoT technology.
+Compliance: A variety of manual inspections can be automated with Industrial IoT technology.
 For fixed assets in a factory, this might involve sending out autonomous vehicles equipped with sensors, cameras and microphones.
 In larger facilities, outside areas can be inspected by drones.